bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

 And this is why we spawned a task.
 Let's say we're on a single thread and we have many tasks doing important things.
 If one of them stops to take a break, we don't want to prevent the others from working, too.
-When a task blocks on IO, Tokio will raise an eyebrow and put that task back in the box and switch execution over to the next available task.
+When a task blocks, on IO for example, Tokio will raise an eyebrow and put that task back in the box and switch execution over to the next available task.
 Eventually, when the first one is no longer blocked, it will continue where it left off.
 Tokio also does this using multithreading, passing tasks across threads, but that is an implementation detail.

 #### tokio::select!
-Now, the `tokio::select!` macro is the shining jewel that made this whole chat server possible.
+The `tokio::select!` macro is the shining jewel that made this whole chat server possible.
 It's similar to the `match` statement where branches are matched to patterns.
 The branches in this `select!`, however, are futures that are awaited on.
 The first one that returns and matches its pattern is the branch that gets evaluated.
 If the return value does not match the pattern, the `select!` drops it and waits for another future.
 Due to the infinite loop, after a line is read and that branch evaluated, the process begins again and waits for more data to enter the stream.
-We only have one branch currently, but this will be important when we add another branch later.
+We only have one branch currently, but this will be important when we add more functionality later.
 First thing's first though: we got a message from the stream!
 What do we do with it?

 ### Handle a message
-We have two things to work with, the result of reading and the message itself.
+We have two things to work with, the result of the reading and the message itself.
 If the read was successful, we need to broadcast the message to all the other streams that are open.
 ```rust